advancedresearch/advancedresearch.github.io/blog/2023-10-28-hegeleans-russelleans-and-wittgensteineans.md

 In some sense, people who have philosophical positions consider themselves to possess them, but the very idea of possession changes between philosophical positions!
-So, what one person says using the same words, means an entire different thing to another person with a different position.
+So, what one person says using the same words, means an entirely different thing to another person with a different position.

 Perhaps this is why, as a Wittgensteinean, I take language bias seriously (and humorously!).